 The 82C465MV chipset is typically used to support a CPU with a 32-bit 486-type interface, but can also support 32-bit 386DX-type interfaces.
-The standard CPU signaling interface is provided and is known as the VESA local bus (VL bus).
-The fully featured VL-bus interface additionally allows for connection of high-speed peripheral devices such as the OPTi 92C168 Local-Bus LCD Controller or the OPTi 82C823/824 CardBus Controller chipset.
+The standard CPU signaling interface is provided and is known as the VESA local bus (VL-bus).
+The fully featured VL-bus interface additionally allows for connection of high-speed peripheral devices such as the OPTi 92C178 Local-Bus LCD Controller.